Timeline of Sandwich, Illinois

 The first formal layout of Sandwich established streets, lots, and the framework for future growth.
 Read more →

-1854 – “Sandwich” Appears on Map
+1854 – “Sandwich” Appears on first official plat map

 The name appears in use on a map earlier than traditionally believed, suggesting the town’s identity was already taking shape.